 More at this Property:Complimentary electric vehicle charging available via a dedicated charge point.
 Hair dryers in each bedroom, clothes rack, high chair, travel cot (please bring your own bedding), iron and ironing board.
 In the adjoining steading building, there is a table tennis table.

 Arrival and Departure:Arrival from 4pm, departure by 10am.

-Maximum Occupancy: The property sleeps a maximum of eight (adults and children), plus one child in a cot under 24 months (cot available, please bring your own bedding).
+Maximum Occupancy: The property sleeps a maximum of eight (adults and children, cot available, please bring your own bedding).
 Please note the number of persons occupying the accommodation must not exceed the number stated here.